tribixbite/awesome/README.md

 *   [KolosalAI/Kolosal](https://github.com/KolosalAI/Kolosal) - Kolosal AI is an OpenSource and Lightweight alternative to LM Studio to run LLMs 100% offline on your device.
 *   [MerginMaps/mobile](https://github.com/MerginMaps/mobile) - Mergin Maps mobile app 📲 Open QGIS projects and manage vector data on your phone, even offline 📶 (Android/iOS/Windows app)
 *   [Maproom/qmapshack](https://github.com/Maproom/qmapshack) - Consumer grade GIS software
-*   [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
+*   [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for more than 6M travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
 No ads, no tracking, no data collection, no crapware.
 Please donate to support the development!
 *   [upf-gti/rooms](https://github.com/upf-gti/rooms) -
 *   [cocos/cocos-engine](https://github.com/cocos/cocos-engine) - Cocos simplifies game creation and distribution with Cocos Creator, a free, open-source, cross-platform game engine.
 Empowering millions of developers to create high-performance, engaging 2D/3D games and instant web entertainment.
 *   [luanti-org/luanti](https://github.com/luanti-org/luanti) - Luanti (formerly Minetest) is an open source voxel game-creation platform with easy modding and game creation